See below for a selection of Mindy Caterina's successes:

-After D.M. was convicted of sexual assault and sexual interference, he decided to appeal.
-D.M. wanted to be released from prison on bail until his appeal could be heard.
+D.M. wanted to be released from prison on bail until his appeal of convictions for sexual assault and sexual interference could be heard.
 The Crown prosecutor opposed and argued that D.M. was not entitled to bail.
 Mindy successfully argued that D.M. was entitled to bail pending appeal and he was released from prison.

-R v A.P., (unreported) - withdrawal of charges of assault, forcible confinement, threaten death
+R v A.P., 2016 ONCJ - withdrawal of charges of assault, forcible confinement, threaten death

 A.P. was charged with assault, forcible confinement, and threaten death, after his wife made allegations about him to the police.
 He came to Mindy after he had been released on a strict bail that prohibited him from seeing his children.
 Mindy negotiated with the Crown to change A.P.'s bail to allow him to see his children.
 She then negotiated the withdrawal of all of the charges.

 N.M Davis Corporation Limited v Ross, 2016 ONSC 2422 – kept criminal disclosure from being disclosed in a civil matter

 Mindy represented Mr. Ross who was being sued by a corporation which demanded that he provide them details of criminal disclosure from a related criminal matter.
 Mindy kept the corporation from being provided with the majority of information and materials it sought from Mr. Ross.

 R v Kotchetova, 2016 ONSC 7356 – prosecution of bankruptcy and fraud offences